 - To Prepare the Goose Breasts: Coat the breasts with oil and season with salt and freshly ground pepper.
 On a hot grill, place the breasts skin side down.

 - Depending on the size of the goose breasts, for medium rare, grill for two to three minutes, turn the breasts and cook for another two to three minutes.
 Remove from the grill and allow to rest for five minutes.

-- To Serve: Warm serving plates in a 200 degree oven.
+Warm serving plates in a 200 degree oven.
 Slice goose breasts on the diagonal and place slices on each warmed plate.
 Serve with the chestnut stuffing and your favorite fall garden vegetable.

 - Hint: Shorten or lengthen cooking times based on size of breasts and individual tastes.
 Wild goose breasts are best served rare to medium rare.
 Breasts will toughen if overcooked.
 Stuffing can be made a day ahead and then reheated before serving.
 Chestnut stuffing is excellent with Thanksgiving turkey.